Delivering a system-wide change in how healthcare providers recognise and respond to the deteriorating patient.

 Plans for spreading learning and encouraging adoption

-Building on the work of the Patient Safety Collaborative in the West of England, in June 2017 the National Quality Board endorsed the adoption of NEWS across all NHS acute care and this is now a clinical priority for NHS England.
+Building on the work of the Patient Safety Collaborative in the West of England, in June 2017 the National Quality Board endorsed the adoption of NEWS across all NHS acute care and this is now a clinical priority for NHS England .

 NEWS2 was released by RCP in December 2017.
 NHS England have updated their CQUIN planning guidance to require acute trusts to adopt NEWS2 by March 2019.
+By Q4 of 2018/19 if acute and emergency units have transitioned, with over 90% of screened cases have been screened using NEWS 2, they will receive payment .

 The WofE AHSN has supported all organisations moving to NEWS.
-We are scoping the support required to move to NEWS2.
+They are scoping the support required to move to NEWS2.
 A key action will be agreeing a common communication strategy during transition when organisations might be using different versions of NEWS.

 The project is now looking at patients who are acutely unwell where escalation would not be appropriate, for example those receiving end of life care.
-The next step is to standardise the use of the ReSPECT form and our communication and approach to end of life care.
-This has been agreed by all our member organisations and is due to start in June 2018.
+The next step is to standardise the use of the ReSPECT form and the communication and approach to end of life care.
+This has been agreed by all member organisations and is due to start in June 2018.
 This may form the basis of focused work within the care home sector.

 Start and end dates